pygeode/pygeode-docs/tut_gettingstarted.rst

   In [2]: print t1

-We can see the dataset ``t1`` contains one pygeode variable object, ``Temp``, which is defined on a two dimensional grid of 32 latitudes and 64 longitudes.
+The dataset ``t1`` contains one pygeode variable object, ``Temp``, which is defined on a two dimensional grid of 31 latitudes and 60 longitudes.
 The grid is defined by the two pygeode axes objects, ``lat`` and ``lon``, which span from 85 S to 85 N, and from 0 E to 354 E. respectively.

 We can take a closer look at our variable ``Temp``: